gnietof/Quantum/README.md

 I am preparing a 'cheat sheet' for the Qiskit exam.
 The idea is covering in one place the questions I have found in sample exams so that I can study  and fix the concepts better.

+# Java

+Experiments on interfacing Java with the Quantum backends.

 # Algorithms

 ### Deustsch